jeog/SimpleOrderbook/README.md

             );

            /*
-            * The benefit of this approach(assuming we use the default 'create'
+            * This approach - assuming we use the default 'create' function -
-            * function) are factory interfaces - for each and *any* type of
+            * provides factory interfaces - for each and *any* type of
             * orderbook - all of the same type; allowing for:
             */
             typedef SimpleOrderbook::FactoryProxy<> def_proxy_ty;